-Important Information for Fall 2015
+Important Information for Spring 2019

-5 GHz wireless adapters are required in residence halls and work best across the rest of campus offering a greatly improved connection.
+5 GHz wireless adapters are highly recommended in residence halls and work best across the rest of campus offering a greatly improved connection.
 If you're buying a new computer or wireless adapter be sure it supports connecting to wi-fi at 5GHz (your sales person should be able to assist you with this).
 5GHz adapters offer a much more stable connection resulting in vastly improved performance on the campus wi-fi over older 2.4GHz adapter connections.
 Residence halls at USCA will be exclusively 5GHz by Fall of 2015.
 Most laptops and devices purchased in the last 5 years will already be able to use this new technology.
 Devices which don't will need a USB wi-fi adapter to connect to the 5GHz wi-fi.

 Appointments available all year...including throughout the summer!
 Instead of waiting until classes start, stop by any time for assistance!
 To ensure someone will be here to help you quickly be sure to call or email for an appointment.
 We'll sit down with you in the lab or one of our offices, walk you through setup of all your accounts and devices, and answer any questions you might have about technology on campus.